miigueeleelz/phoenix/README.md

 # Phoenix

-Phoenix is a Restful service used to manage the information about teacher, subjects and students of public and private institutions.
+Phoenix is a Restful service used to manage the information about teachers, subjects and students for public and private institutions.

 ### Tech